Aristylux/noCookies/README.md

 # noCookies

-noCookies is an extension for firefox browser who hide popup cookie
+noCookies is an extension for firefox browser who hide popup cookie.